ReactivePlayZ/RML/README.md

 }
 ```
 If the comment was omitted, then the `"comment"` key would also not be created.
-> Also, whitespaces at the beginning and end of a key/value is trimmed by the interpreter
+> Also, whitespaces at the beginning and end of a key/value is trimmed

 Multi-line values also get converted:
 ```